codetwice/eggbot-pattern-generator/readme.md

 For those who are not interested in deep understanding of Laravel and just want to get this website running, here is the short guide:

-1. Clone this git project to your local machine
+1. Check out this git project to your local machine
 2. Install composer as described on [getcomposer.org](https://getcomposer.org/doc/00-intro.md)
 3. Open a terminal
 4. Change to the root directory of the project